jchester/spc-kit/README.md

 But by all that's holy take note of the LICENSE, in which I disclaim all warranties.
 If you use this for something involving real consequences, that's on you.

+### What the heck is statistical process control?

+The short version is:

+* A process shows two kinds of variability
+  1. Common or ordinary variability, which can be seen all the time and is statistically predictable.
+  2. Special or assignable variability, which is out of the ordinary.
+* You can use some simple rules to detect the special/assignable events, so you can investigate what is going wrong.
+* You can use some simple rules to compare common variability to your target performance, so you can figure out whether improvement is necessary (and afterwards whether you've managed to improve things).

+Because statistical process control is based on simple data and simple rules, it doesn't require a PhD to apply successfully.
+Folks were doing this stuff by hand in the 50s without fuss.
+Turning it into SQL makes it even easier to apply in a modern context.

+See "References" for some more detailed reading.

 ## Installation

 The SQL dialect used is unapologetically PostgreSQL, so you need that running first.